Stirling-Tools/Stirling-Tools.github.io/docs/Migration/Overview.md

 - ✅ Future features and updates

 **Consider staying on V1 if:**
-- ⚠️ You heavily customized UI using `customFiles/templates` (requires code changes to migrate)
+- ⚠️ You heavily customized UI using Thymeleaf templates in `customFiles/templates/` (requires rewriting for React in V2)
+  - **Note:** Static file overrides via `customFiles/static/` still work in V2 - only Thymeleaf templates don't work
 - ⚠️ You have specific compatibility requirements with very old browsers

 ---